Stefan Jović: Panathinaikos (2022)

 On January 7, 2022, Jović signed a contract with Panathinaikos of the Greek Basket League and the EuroLeague for the remainder of the 2021–22 season, with the option for an additional season.
 In 5 Greek Basket League games, he averaged 3.4 points, 1.4 rebounds and 2 assists, playing around 13 minutes per contest.
 Additionally, in 4 EuroLeague games, he averaged 3.5 points, 2.5 rebounds and 2.2 assists, playing around 21 minutes per contest.
 His season as a whole was heavily plagued with various injuries and he never fully entered the team's rotation.

-Basket Zaragoza (2022–present)
+Basket Zaragoza (2022–2023)

 On December 12, 2022, he signed with Basket Zaragoza of the Liga ACB.

 National team career

 In the youth category, Jović was a member of the squad that won the silver medal at the 2013 Mediterranean Games and bronze medal at the 2013 University Games.
 He was also a member of the Serbian national basketball team that won silver medals at the 2014 FIBA Basketball World Cup and the 2016 Summer Olympics.

 Jović also represented Serbia at the EuroBasket 2017 where they won the silver medal, after losing in the final game to Slovenia.
 Over 9 tournament games, he averaged 6.4 points, 2.4 rebounds and 5.4 assists per game.

 At the 2019 FIBA Basketball World Cup, the national team of Serbia was dubbed as favorite to win the trophy, but was eventually upset in the quarterfinals by Argentina.
 With wins over the United States and Czech Republic, it finished in fifth place.
 With yet another absence of team's captain Teodosić due to injury, Jović emerged as the starting point guard of the team and averaged 7 points, 3.9 rebounds and 5.4 assists per game.